menu

 Demographics

-The citizens of Arco are slightly less educated than the national average of 21.84% for the average city or town: 14.84% of adults in Arco have a bachelor's degree or advanced degree
+The percentage of adults in Arco with college degrees is slightly lower than the national average of 21.84% for all communities.
+15.25% of adults in Arco have a bachelor's degree or advanced degree.

-The per capita income in Arco in 2018 was $28,309, which is middle income relative to Idaho, and lower middle income relative to the rest of the US.
-This equates to an annual income of $113,236 for a family of four.
+The per capita income in Arco in 2022 was $27,842, which is lower middle income relative to Idaho and the nation.
+This equates to an annual income of $111,368 for a family of four.
 However, Arco contains both very wealthy and poor people as well.
-Arco also has one of the higher rates of people living in poverty in the nation, with 42.82% of its population below the federal poverty line.
+Arco also has one of the higher rates of people living in poverty in the nation, with 35.86% of its population below the federal poverty line.

-Arco is a very ethnically-diverse city.
+Arco is a somewhat ethnically-diverse city.
 The people who call Arco home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Arco residents report their race to be White.
-Important ancestries of people in Arco include English, German, Welsh, Scottish, and Irish.
+Arco also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.64% of the city’s residents.
+Important ancestries of people in Arco include English, Welsh, German, Scottish, and Irish.

 The most common language spoken in Arco is English.
-Other important languages spoken here include Italian and Spanish.
+Other important languages spoken here include Spanish and Italian.

 Notable & Unique Neighborhood Characteristics